Google fined €2.42BN for EU antitrust violations over shopping searches

 - Google has demoted rival comparison shopping services in its search results: rival comparison shopping services appear in Google’s search results on the basis of Google’s generic search algorithms.
 Google has included a number of criteria in these algorithms, as a result of which rival comparison shopping services are demoted.
 Evidence shows that even the most highly ranked rival service appears on average only on page four of Google’s search results, and others appear even further down.
 Google’s own comparison shopping service is not subject to Google’s generic search algorithms, including such demotions.

-As a result of this anticompetitive behavior, the EC found that Google’s comparison shopping service is much more visible to consumers in Google’s search results, while rival comparison shopping services are much less visible.
+As a result, the EC said it found Google’s comparison shopping service is much more visible to consumers in Google’s search results, while rival comparison shopping services are much less visible.

-The EC says Google must end the censured conduct within 90 days or face additional penalty payments of up to 5 per cent of the average daily worldwide turnover of Alphabet, its parent company.
+Google must end the censured conduct within 90 days — or face additional penalty payments of up to 5 per cent of the average daily worldwide turnover of Alphabet, its parent company.

 For some context on the size of the fine, Google’s (Alphabet’s) full year revenue for 2016 was almost $90BN.
-The Commission says the fine has been calculated on the basis of the value of Google’s revenue from its comparison shopping service in the 13 EEA (European Economic Area) countries concerned.
+The Commission said the fine has been calculated on the basis of the value of Google’s revenue from its comparison shopping service in the 13 EEA (European Economic Area) countries concerned.

 In a statement on the decision, Competition Commissioner Margrethe Vestager, said: “Google has come up with many innovative products and services that have made a difference to our lives.
 That’s a good thing.
 But Google’s strategy for its comparison shopping service wasn’t just about attracting customers by making its product better than those of its rivals.
 Instead, Google abused its market dominance as a search engine by promoting its own comparison shopping service in its search results, and demoting those of competitors.

-We’ve reached out to Google for comment and will update this post with their response.
+Responding to the Commission decision, a Google spokesman provided the following statement: “When you shop online, you want to find the products you’re looking for quickly and easily.
+And advertisers want to promote those same products.
+That’s why Google shows shopping ads, connecting our users with thousands of advertisers, large and small, in ways that are useful for both.
+We respectfully disagree with the conclusions announced today.
+We will review the Commission’s decision in detail as we consider an appeal, and we look forward to continuing to make our case.”

-Responding to the decision, Shivaun Raff, CEO and co-founder of Foundem, the lead complainant in the case said in a statement: “We welcome today’s announcement that the European Commission has adopted a Prohibition Decision in the Google Search case.
+Also responding to the decision, Shivaun Raff, CEO and co-founder of Foundem, the lead complainant in the case, said in a statement: “We welcome today’s announcement that the European Commission has adopted a Prohibition Decision in the Google Search case.
 Although the record-breaking €2.42 billion fine is likely to dominate the headlines, the prohibition of Google’s immensely harmful search manipulation practices is far more important.
 There can’t have been many Competition cases where the stakes for consumers, businesses, and innovation were any higher.

 “For well over a decade, Google’s search engine has played a decisive role in determining what most of us read, use and purchase online.
 Left unchecked, there are few limits to this gatekeeper power.
 Google can deploy its insidious search manipulation practices to commandeer the lion’s share of traffic and revenues in virtually any online sector of its choosing, quietly crushing competition, innovation, and consumer choice in the process.”

-Froogle > Google Shopping > Antitrust complaints
+Froogle > Google Product Search > Google Shopping

 The Europe Union’s investigation into complaints about the Google Shopping service (previously called ‘Froogle’ and ‘Google Product Search’) dates back more than six years, although the Commission only issued a formal Statement of Objections (SO) in April 2015, extending that in July last year with further objections — when it also issued objections against AdSense.
 A third EC antitrust investigation pertains to Google’s mobile OS, Android, and remains ongoing.